-6.20.
-The borough Employment Land & Premises Needs Assessment 2021 by Stantec advises the Local Plan should seek to accommodate the growth of 100 industrial jobs per annum / 60,000 sqm /15 ha industrial land, but recognises there are few options to address this deficit.
-For office floorspace, there is a shortfall of approximately 73,000 sqm and for future need, it advises the Local Plan should seek to accommodate an additional minimum of 130 jobs per annum and a minimum quantum of 40,000 sqm over the plan period.
+7.31.
+The borough Employment Land & Premises Needs Assessment 2021 by Stantec advised that the Local Plan should seek to accommodate the growth of 100 industrial jobs per annum / 60,000 sqm/15 ha industrial land, but recognises there are few options to address this deficit.
+For office floorspace, the 2023 ELPNA Update revised down the identified shortfall of office floorspace from approximately 73,000 sqm to 23,000 sqm and for future need, increased the additional minimum number of office jobs that the Local Plan should seek to accommodate from 130 to 199 per annum.
 The draft Plan seeks to protect against any further loss or change in the type of employment use, expecting employment-led intensification and all major new development to consider the opportunity to include commercial use.
 There is emphasis on providing space for the borough's locally important sectors, and affordable, adaptable workspaces to meet future economic needs.

-- 6.21.
+- 7.32.
 Although not identified previously as a strategic issue, there have been shared concerns with neighbouring authorities towards the loss of employment floorspace.
-In DtC meetings with neighbouring authorities, Richmond outlined that its evidence base continues to justify a protectionist approach both on office and industrial floorspace as the evidence base indicates the shortage of space has not improved. - 6.22.
+In DtC meetings with neighbouring authorities, Richmond outlined that its evidence base continues to justify a protectionist approach both on office and industrial floorspace as the evidence base indicates the shortage of space has not improved. - 7.33.
 Elmbridge outlined taking forward a smaller number of employment areas, those which have only survived due to Article 4 Directions and concerns about employment in some parts of the borough and will be looking at new Article 4 Directions if justified by an updated evidence base.
 Areas of discussion with Spelthorne included the uncertainty post-pandemic, particularly for the office market, and a possible increase in demand for warehousing, but Spelthorne are not proposing to release any Green Belt land for employment.
 Hounslow and Richmond have had shared issues over permitted development rights and loss of employment floorspace and discussed the demand for industrial and shared concerns about losing logistics.
-Kingston outlined its Employment Land Review which identifies shortfalls in employment floorspace, and shared difficulties in finding sites and envisaging future changes.
+Kingston outlined its Employment Land Review which identifies shortfalls in employment floorspace, and shared difficulties in finding sites and envisaging future changes. - 7.34.

-6.23.
 The GLA indicated their support for protecting existing employment space, seeking intensification, and directing workspace to town centres.

-6.24.
+7.35.
 The Council will continue to keep the GLA and neighbouring boroughs informed with regard to any changes in the evidence base, and the approach to Article 4 Directions.